FAQ

 The FTE for each Qualifying Position will be added together to calculate the FTE.

-If your position is 0.5 FTEs or less, your ROS period will be extended to 2 years.
+If your position is 0.5 FTE (part-time) or less, your ROS period will be extended to 2 years.

 Yes, however, your return of service period will be extended if a leave of absence is greater than 20 days (other than authorized vacation from the employer).